 You may be prescribed antibiotics after your procedure to prevent infection.

 Many insurance companies now recognize the overall benefit of balloon sinus dilation, and will cover the procedure when it is medically necessary.
-At our Del Rey MD locations in Marina del Rey, Long Beach, Lancaster and Bakersfield, we can work with you and your insurance provider to ascertain if the procedure is covered.
+A member from Del Rey MD can work with you and your insurance provider to ascertain if the procedure is covered.

 Every case is different, but on average, balloon sinus dilation can provide relief for up to two years.